by Pastor Tim Burt

 God teaches us that our tongue can bring healing or destroy.
-Proverbs 15:4 says, “The tongue that brings healing is a tree of life, but a deceitful tongue crushes the spirit.”
+Proverbs 15:4 NIV says, “The tongue that brings healing is a tree of life, but a deceitful tongue (one that distorts what really is true) crushes the spirit.”
 Do you see that power in the tongue?
+Speaking things that are contrary to the truth can crush us.

 And God instructs us that part of His measurement for spiritual growth and maturity is based on our words.
-James 3:2 says,“We all stumble in many ways.
-If anyone is never at fault in what he says, he is a perfect man – complete in mental and moral character, and is able to keep his whole body in check.”
+James 3:2 (NLT2) says, “Indeed, we all make many

-Be led by the Spirit of God as you choose your words.
+Whether you are speaking about yourself, or your speaking about others, be led by the Spirit of God as you choose your words.
+No matter what the situation or scenario that could lead you to dark thoughts and words, instead of speaking them, just pray about them in faith.
+Thank the Lord He is your Healer and protector!
 Pause and yield to His leading.
 Practice that continuously and you will have learned something extremely valuable from God that far to few do.
-It will bless you beyond belief but even more importantly, it will bless others!
+You’ll learn to speak right words that aren’t distorted and work against you or others!
+You’ll be a messenger of good news instead of bad.
+You’ll become the optimist instead of the pessimist.
+And, it will bless you beyond belief.
+But even more importantly, it will bless others!
 It will because your tongue will be a source of healing and life to others.
+And when a symptom comes, you’ll say, Oh I’m sure its nothing!

 Isaiah 50:4 “The Sovereign Lord has given me an instructed tongue, to know the word that sustains the weary.
 He wakens me morning by morning, wakens my ear to listen like one being taught.”